terrier-org/pyterrier/docs/rewrite.rst

 ---------------------------

 Query rewriting refers to changing the formulation of the query in order to improve the effectiveness of the search ranking.
-PyTerrier supplies a number of query rewriting transformers designed to work with BatchRetrieve.
+PyTerrier supplies a number of query rewriting transformers designed to work with Retriever.

 Firstly, we differentiate between two forms of query rewriting: